jebarb/security/homework1/readme.txt

 registry entry.
 Initially, I had trouble logging in, but it turned out there was a typo in the password.
 I downloaded the updated VM image and used a hacky script I made as I extracted the password several times while trying to diagnose the issue (extractpass.sh in homework1 folder).
+While playing around with the script, I noticed that sometimes the registry entry would not show up, with or without use of the script.
+Since the VM takes so long to boot, I didn't attempt to diagnose the problem, but it seems to be related to uptime before dumping the memory.

-For the next exercise, I first got the dump off the VM because I'm currently using a weak laptop that can't seem to run a VM properly.
+For the next exercise, I first got the dump off the VM because I'm currently using a weak laptop that doesn't have much memory.
 I then looked through the volatility commands and found the 'cmdscan' option which gave me the location of 'Elliot.exe' which I ran as instructed.